AwesomeTMC/pyBRS/README.md

 ![Demonstration of the above](README_0.gif)

+The index in the BRS directly corresponds to the number in NoteFairy's obj_arg4.
+Any invalid index will crash the game.

 ### Preparing the MIDI
 Get the MIDI you want to import, open it in your favorite DAW (FL Studio, LMMS, etc.), and use the [SMG2 IBNK Soundfont Collection](https://mega.nz/file/od80zawY#84f9PZfn34_u00PGDpaOg80gNqpemgT_38THpMWQ8OU) to figure out what instrument you want to use.